NEW ORLEANS NOSTALGIA: THE EARLY YEARS

-Schwegmann’s was the precursor of today’s supermarket.
+Schwegmann’s was the precursor of today’s all inclusive supermarket.
 It was an over sized shopping complex under one roof.
 You could not only buy an unlimited supply of groceries, but get your shoes shined, eat boiled shrimp, and shop for unrelated items in one place.

 I remember the one I went to as being cold inside.
 Almost like a big refrigerator.
 You could grab an oyster loaf and a beer at the in-house Shopper’s Bar to carry down the isles while filling your cart with just about everything imaginable.
 It was an unbelievable experience.

 Another landmark was Morrison’s Cafeteria.
 Truly delicious comfort food was all made on the premises daily.
 My mom loved taking us there and gave us permission to choose anything we wanted.
-That included Crawfish Etouffee, Red Beans and Rice, Banana Pudding, Gumbo, Lost Bread, Chowders, Bisques, and Homemade Soups.
+That included Crawfish Etouffee, Red Beans and Rice, Banana Pudding, Gumbo, Loss Bread, Chowders, Bisques, and Homemade Soups.

 On the flip side, my mother’s father would gather his grand kids and take them to Brown’s Velvet Dairy in the Central Business District to get the most delicious ice cream ever.
 Back then it was all natural ingredients and had the sweetest flavor.
 I was only allowed one cone per visit, but always wrangled ways to get more.
 I had to hope one of my siblings or cousins would not finish theirs and give it to me.